-I am a soon-to-be graduate of the Masters of Library and Information Science program at Pratt Institute, with a background working in art galleries, museums, and archives.
+I am a recent graduate of the Masters of Library and Information Science program at Pratt Institute.
 My focus in library science has been broad, encompassing metadata librarianship, archival science, database design, and programming.
 I’m interested in exploring how digital technology can help to enrich art historical documentation and connect researchers to contextual resources from disparate repositories.